 How Water Softeners Work

-Water softeners enhance the water by extracting minerals such as calcium and magnesium and replacing them with a gentler alternative such as sodium or potassium, through a process called ion exchange.
+Water softeners enhance your water by extracting minerals such as calcium and magnesium and replacing them with a gentler alternative such as sodium or potassium, through a process called ion exchange.

-As the hard water enters the tank, it is carried through a sea of spherical, plastic beads, typically made from polystyrene, which are charged with a sodium ion.
-The beads themselves are anions, which have a negative charge, while the calcium and magnesium ions are cations, which have a positive charge.
+As the hard water enters the tank, it’s carried through a sea of spherical plastic beads, typically made from polystyrene, which are charged with a sodium ion.
+The beads are anions, which have a negative charge, while the calcium and magnesium ions are cations, which have a positive charge.

 Since opposite charges attract, the negatively charged minerals are attracted to the positively charged resin beads.
 The calcium and magnesium cling to the beads and trade places with the sodium ions, which turn the water from hard to soft and are carried off by the water to various parts of your home.

-Call us today at (608) 661-2843 to schedule an appointment or contact us online and let us know how we can help with our water softening services for your Madison, WI home.
+Call (608) 661-2843 today to schedule an appointment, or contact us online to learn more about our water softening services in Madison, WI.

 Schedule Water Softener Services in Madison, WI